AdaCore/gnatstudio/docs/users_guide/extending.rst

   Information about the tools used to support this language.
 The name of these tools is stored in the project files so you can specify only a limited number of tools.
-This tag is currently only used by the project properties and wizard and not by other components of GPS.
+This tag is currently only used by the project properties and wizard and not by other components of GNAT Studio.

   .. highlight:: ada